Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.7/Feature-80579-ImprovedJavaScriptModalAPI.rst

 ^^^^^^^

-The `content` accepts only strings that can be either a HTML or a url for types :javascript:`Modal.types.ajax` and :javascript:`Modal.types.iframe`.
+The `content` accepts only strings that can be either a HTML or a url for types :js:`Modal.types.ajax` and :js:`Modal.types.iframe`.
 The default will show a warning that there is a possible misconfiguration of the modal.

 .. code-block:: javascript